lkurlandski/RawByteClf/README.md

 ## Demo

 To verify the functionality of our codebase, we include a small demonstration via Docker.
+This demo requires Docker (version 28.0.4 works) and Zstandard (version 1.5.5 works).

 ### Setup